icsboyx/bottarga/README.md

      - **`!list_locales`**: Show list of supported locales for TTS.
      - **`!reset_voice`**:
        > Reset voice to random if no arguments are provided.
-       > If arguments are provided, a test search is applied on VoiceDB to find a voice.
+       > If arguments are provided, a text search is applied on VoiceDB to find a voice.
        > In case of multiple results, a random one is selected from the search results.
      - **`!stop`**: Stop Audio playing.
      - **`!die`**: temporary command to test command service restart (in this case only on bot commands task).